JWG via DTN 15 January 2023 JT and Rae have been reading the tar baby saga and are trying hard…

 When was the last time you had a genuine conversation–an experience not of mere self-assertion but of speaking and listening as though you had something both to offer and to receive?
 Our habits of language define us, but the pace of our lives is such that the simple gestures of listening carefully and speaking prudently are amazingly rare.
 The Friday Night Salon aims at being an alternative to the urban rush that denies the civilizing graces of community.
 We begin with good food and drink, then take our places in a circle for discussion about a variety of relevant, substantial topics.
 It’s a welcome way to end the Dallas workweek.

 There is, of course, Salon, the e-zine (Salon.com), the [self-described] award-winning online news and entertainment Web site that combines original investigative stories, breaking news, provocative personal essays and highly respected criticism along with popular staff-written blogs about politics, technology and culture.
 But in its current incarnation, it is somewhat shrill.
 As an inspiration for Wednesday Night, it lags far behind many other sources.

 Not to be overlooked is the more ambitious – and commercial – Salon Speakers started in Toronto and more recently expanded to Calgary with the addition of a new partner, Peter White (who has been a guest at Wednesday Night).
 “In Montreal we launched our series at Club 357 in 2008 with our co-director Deon Ramgoolam.
 We have also expanded our series in the United States with our first event held in Vero Beach, Florida in 2009.
-Our objective is the same in all these cities: to invite global thinkers and doers to address ‘the pressing issues of our times’…” Our quibble with this concept is that it sounds more like a revenue-generating conference than a Salon.
+Our objective is the same in all these cities: to invite global thinkers and doers to address ‘the pressing issues of our times’…” Our quibble with this concept is that it sounds more like a revenue-generating conference (not that there is anything wrong with that) than a Salon.